kenzasam/fungalmicrofluidics/README.md

 ### How or when to edit the software

-* **Each time you redesign your chip or experiment:**
+* **Each time you redesign your chip:**
 Edit the Protocol file, to include your sequences and functions.
 Edit the cfg file with your electrode configuration.

 * **Each time you run an experiment:**
 Edit the ArduBridge file, depending on what hardware and protocol file you intend to use, and whether you want to work in simulation mode or not.
+Edit the Viewer .bat files, with correct arguments.

 ### How to run and use the software